A Woman's Journey Event Archive

 Johns Hopkins Medicine’s A Woman’s Journey invites you to an exclusive briefing about advances in women’s health.
-This program presents the latest advances on a diverse range of medical topics pertaining to women.
+Register below for access to expert presentations on the latest advances in a diverse range of medical topics pertaining to women.

 Join the Zoom program early.
-Enjoy the “Lounge” as you await A Woman’s Journey.
+Enjoy a musical interlude as you await A Woman’s Journey.

 10 - 10:45 AM

 Plenary — One Woman’s Journey

 Even as vice president and chief diversity officer for Johns Hopkins Medicine, endocrinologist Sherita Golden faces racism.
 Hear her journey, and how she is leading efforts to address health disparities, micro-aggressions, and systemic and structural racism at Johns Hopkins and in Baltimore.

 10:45 - 11:30 a.m.
 Speakers

 This is no time to ignore your personal health.
 Gastroenterologist Anne Marie Lennon explores potential early warning signs of cancer and reveals exciting news about a groundbreaking diagnostic test that has emerged from Johns Hopkins research.